purplesyringa/sunwalker-box/README.md

 $ make
 ```

 This generates a `sunwalker_box` executable in the current directory.
-The executable is statically linked and relatively small (around a megabyte, and smaller in compressed form), so it can be copied to any Linux machine and run without requiring any additional libraries or dependencies.
+The executable is statically linked and relatively small (around half a megabyte, and smaller in compressed form), so it can be copied to any Linux machine and run without requiring any additional libraries or dependencies.

 ## Using